a-sync/game-server-watcher/README.md

 ```

 ### Minimum required files on host
-Copy the `./package.json` and `./index.html` files and the `./dist/` folder to your deployment folder.
+Copy the `./package.json` file and the `./public/` and `./dist/` folders and their contents to your deployment folder.

 ### Install production dependencies on host
 Navigate to the deployment folder and execute the following command: